Follow us on social media

 Youth riders must have an NSBA membership, enroll in the Smart Points program and either ride an NSBA Stallion Incentive Fund (SIF) Licensed horse or register their horse into the Smart Points program in order to earn Smart Points money.
 The name on the Smart Points enrollment and NSBA membership must be exactly the same.

-Each NSBA point that the youth rider earns in a Dual Approved or other designated youth class will earn a money value, including Novice youth and walk-trot classes.
+Each NSBA point that the youth rider earns in a Dual Approved or other designated youth class will earn a monetary value, including Novice youth and walk-trot classes.
 NSBA Smart Points also sponsors the National Youth Activity Team Tournament (NYATT) at the All American Quarter Horse Congress and the Youth Team Tournament at the APHA Youth World Show.
 This sponsorship allows the youth to enter and earn NSBA points towards the Smart Points program, as well as year-end awards.

 2023-2024 Youth Board